Ross Wallace: Burnley

-In the opening game of the 2011–12 season, Wallace helped Burnley when he helped the club draw 2–2 draw by setting up a goal for Keith Treacy.
+In the opening game of the 2011–12 season, Wallace helped Burnley draw 2–2 with Watford by setting up a goal for Keith Treacy.
 This was followed up by scoring his first goal of the season and setting up a goal for Jay Rodriguez, who went on to score four goals, in a 6–3 win against Burton Albion in the first round of the League Cup.
-Since the start of the 2011–12 season, Wallace became a first team regular for the club when he started out, playing in the left–wing position.
+During the 2011–12 season, Wallace became a first team regular for the club, playing in the left–wing position.
 Wallace then began rotating into playing different positions, starting out in the right–midfield position and left–back position.
 He then scored his second goal of the season, scoring from 20 yards, in a 5–1 win against Nottingham Forest on 27 September 2011.
 This was followed up by setting up a goal for Rodriguez to score the only goal of the game, in a 1–0 win against Millwall.
 From 22 October 2011 to 5 November 2011, Wallace scored four goals in four consecutive games for Burnley.
 Wallace also started in every match until he missed a match against Leeds United on 19 November 2011, due to picking up an injury in training.
-Wallace then returned to the starting line–up against Birmingham City three days later on 22 November 2011, starting the whole game, in a 2–1 loss.
+Wallace then returned to the starting line–up against Birmingham City three days later on 22 November 2011, playing the whole game, in a 2–1 loss.
 However, his return was short–lived when he missed one match for picking up five yellow cards this season.
 After serving a one match suspension, Wallace returned to the first team against West Ham United on 3 December 2011, coming on as a 58th-minute substitute, and set up the winning goal for Sam Vokes, in a 2–1 win.
 Following this, he became the club's most consistent performer for the rest of the 2011–12 season, providing nine assists.
-At the end of the 2011–12 season, Wallace went on to make forty–four appearances and scoring six times in all competitions.
+At the end of the 2011–12 season, Wallace had went on to make forty–four appearances, scoring six times in all competitions.